NetrunnerMopus/data-hunt/README.md

 * Educate new players.
   E.g. include visual aids of turn and run structures and progress.
 Explain why certain plays would be illegal.
   Include beginner decks by default.
 Consider a simple, short tutorial with a "static" AI.
+* Do not rely on chat for core game mechanics, like asking "action?" every time there's a paid ability window.